Elsevier Invoicing and Payment Policy with Suppliers

 For any payment or invoicing issues, the supplier can contact the Global P2P support desk:

 We commit to responding to your query within 48 hours (Monday – Friday).
-If you do not receive a response or you are not satisfied then please contact P2P Operations Lead in the first instance advising us of the issue and your contact details.
-Should you wish to escalate further please contact the Global Head P2P.
+If you do not receive a response or you are not satisfied then please contact Global Head P2P advising us of the issue and your contact details.

 Email Addresses for PDF invoices: